|Don't do it...|

 Even the cautious shepherdess gets it sooner or later.

-I guess, I will end my post with my own embarrassing story.
-We had a beagle who kept getting into the pasture, he just wasn't getting hit by the fence.
-I didn't need a beagle out there getting himself into trouble chasing sheep.
-So, I decided to "train" him to the fence.
+We had a beagle who kept getting into the pasture and bothering the sheep.
+He just wasn't getting hit by the fence.
+I didn't need a beagle out there getting himself into trouble, so I decided to "train" him to the fence.
 I picked him up and took him over to the fence, I thought " this is going to hurt me more than it is you", and boy did it.
-Being the city girl, (and one who did not pay attention in Science class) I didn't realize Dash wouldn't feel a thing, just the one holding him.
-After, I got the surprise of a lifetime, I looked around wondering if anyone had seen that?
-Thankfully, no one had.
-I am sure if Dash had realized what had happened, he would have felt I got my just rewards.
+Being the city girl, (and one who did not pay attention in Science class) I didn't realize puppy wouldn't feel a thing, just me!
+Boy, was that a surprise!
+I looked around to see if there were any witnesses.
+Thankfully, not!
 I did tell Mike about it later (country boy, and did pay attention in Science class) .
-I still think he was biting his lip, trying not to laugh.
-Eventually, Dash did get trained to the fence, all on his own.
+I think he was biting his lip, trying not to laugh.
+Eventually, puppy did get trained to the fence, without any help from me.